Squire Park, Seattle

 Squire Park is a neighborhood in the city of Seattle, in the U.S. state of Washington.
 According to the Squire Park Community Council, it is bounded on the south by S. Jackson Street, on the west by 12th Avenue and 12th Avenue S., on the north by E. Union Street, and on the east by 23rd Avenue and 23rd Avenue S., placing it within the Central District.
 Its main thoroughfares are E. Jefferson and Cherry Streets and E. Yesler Way (east- and west-bound) and 14th Avenue (north- and south-bound).
-Swedish Medical Center's Cherry Hill campus is located here, Seattle University, a Jesuit University has part of its campus in Squire Park, as the Admissions, some dormitories and Athletics departments are east of 12th Avenue.
+Swedish Medical Center's Cherry Hill campus is located here.
+Seattle University, a Jesuit University, has part of its campus in Squire Park, as the admissions department, some dormitories, and athletics department are east of 12th Avenue.